 Credit Fraud Alerts: An Alternative to Credit Freezes and Credit Locks

-If you don’t want to use credit freezes or credit locks, you can also protect your credit report with credit fraud alerts.
+If you do not want to use credit freezes or credit locks, you can also protect your credit report with credit fraud alerts.
 Credit fraud alerts let the credit bureaus know that you suspect your identity may be stolen.
 There are three different types of credit alerts:

-• Initial – This type of credit alert can be put in place for 90 days at a time.
+- Initial – This type of credit alert can be put in place for one year at a time.

-If you’ve lost your credit card and believe your identity is at risk, you can set up one of these credit fraud alerts.
-To do so, you’ll have to contact one of the credit bureaus and verify your identity with them.
+If you have lost your credit card and believe your identity is at risk, you can set up one of these credit fraud alerts.
+To do so, you will have to contact one of the credit bureaus and verify your identity with them.
 You can complete this process online, over the phone, or by mail.

 When you have a credit fraud alert in place, the credit bureaus have to take extra steps to ensure that any credit requests you receive are valid.
 In turn, credit fraud alerts can prevent fraudulent credit applications from going through.